How to create effective microlearning (5 examples and video)

 Try out this example here.

-Try this example in Learning accelerator if you are an Elucidat customer.
+Try this example in Learning Accelerator if you are an Elucidat customer.

 3. Infohubs